vietvo89/RamBoAttack.github.io/README.md

 # Run the RamBoAttack

-- Run step-by-step with the Jupyter Notebook file *'Tutorial - RamBoAttack - CIFAR10.ipynb'*.
+- Run step-by-step with the Jupyter Notebook file *'Tutorial - RamBoAttack - CIFAR10.ipynb'* or *'Tutorial - RamBoAttack - ImageNet.ipynb'*.

 ## TODO
 - [ ] add the testing code.